 Some of you are thinking, “I know what balance bikes are!
 They are a very simple bike designed to teach toddlers how to steer and balance on two wheels.”
 And others of you may have no idea what a balance bike for kids is.
 Well, it is a genius idea that allows children to get the hang of bike riding instantly.
 They are basically bikes without pedals that allow toddlers and kids to master the fundamentals of balance and steering so they can easily transition to a bicycle with pedals.
-Strider makes balance bikes for toddlers and for older children as well.
-Strider did provide a balance bike for kids in order to facilitate this review.
+Strider makes balance bikes for toddlers and balance bikes for older kids as well.
+Strider did provide a balance bike for older kids in order to facilitate this review.
 All opinions expressed are my own.

 Strider 16 Balance Bike Review